Legal Assistants and Their Role in the Law Industry

 Educational Requirements

 A paralegal has higher education requirements than a legal assistant.
-In order to become a paralegal, you need either a bachelor's degree or an associate's degree.
+In order to become a paralegal, you need either a bachelor's degree or an associate degree.
 Conversely, a legal assistant is not required to have a formal education.
 You can potentially be a legal assistant with nothing but a high school diploma.

 However, while those are the minimum requirements, many law firms may require additional certifications for paralegals and legal assistants.
 You can become a certified paralegal or legal assistant through the National Association of Legal Assistants (NALA).
 Other advanced certificates are available from the National Federation of Paralegal Associations (NFPA), the National Association for Legal Secretaries (NALS), and the American Alliance of Paralegals (AAPI).